-This manager went on to detail how revealing too much makes you vulnerable to that other person’s opinion, and it allows the recipient of your vulnerable information to begin telling others vulnerable things about you.
+This manager went on to detail how revealing too much makes a person vulnerable to their audience’s opinion, and it offers the recipient of this information valuable dirt on the speaker.

-My experience has informed me that this is valuable advice, as most of the disputes, fights, disagreements, and harsh feelings one employee has directed at another has resulted from people not following this advice.
-My experience has also informed me that, for most people, it’s impossible for them to follow this sage piece of advice.
+My experience has informed me that this is valuable advice, as most of the disputes, fights, disagreements, and harsh feelings one employee directs to another is a direct result of people not following this advice.
+My experience has also informed me that, for most people, it’s impossible for them to follow the advice.
 Most people enjoy talking about themselves, their day, their philosophy, and the worst and best things that have happened to them in life so much that they cannot bear not telling them to co-workers, people that sit next to them, and the people they encounter on smoke break.
 When a person is confined to a relationship with another person, for forty hours a week, these things spill out, whether the person wants them to or not.

 This same manager mentioned the fact that when a person is sitting next to another person in an office, as we were, they can grow closer to that person than anyone else in their life at that moment in time.

 “Even family,” this manager said.
 “You may find yourself telling the person next to you, things you wouldn’t tell members of your own family.
 My advice, for what it’s worth, is don’t.”

 When a person sits, or stands, next to another for forty hours a week, for months on end, they become an extended family, or another family.